kiran-sumant/ObsidianKM/Academic/Literature Notes/The evolution of post-translational modifications.md

 > >"...also used this approach to characterise the evolutionary transition from autoactivation to MAPKK-dependent regulation within the [MAPK](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/mitogen-activated-protein-kinase "Learn more about MAPK from ScienceDirect's AI-generated Topic Pages") family of signalling kinases [25](https://elifesciences.org/articles/38805)

 > [!example] Mutation and Evolution of PTM sites
->
+> There is a constraint against binding affinity optimisation, caused by knock-on effects of optimisation.
 > >[!quote]-
-> >"Binding of the motif ultimately leads to the ubiquitin-mediated degradation of [Sic1](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/sic1 "Learn more about Sic1 from ScienceDirect's AI-generated Topic Pages") and entry into S-phase.
+> >"Binding of the (*native*) motif (*suboptimal for cyclin binding*) ultimately leads to the ubiquitin-mediated degradation of [Sic1](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/sic1 "Learn more about Sic1 from ScienceDirect's AI-generated Topic Pages") and entry into S-phase.
 The suboptimal motif is conserved across orthologues, and optimising the motif by mutation significantly accelerates the kinetics of Sic1p degradation during the G-1–S transition [[53]](https://www.cell.com/current-biology/pdf/S0960-9822(20)31289-6.pdf)"
 >
 >